vigilion/vigilion-rails/README.md

 creates a temporary file with the content which will be deleted after the scanning process is performed.

-To configure local integration add the option to the scan_file
+To configure local integration, add the following option to the scan_file
 method:
 ```ruby
   scan_file :attachment, integration: :local